Skip to content

 Direct application

-You can apply directly to become a breakdown engineer.
+You can apply directly to become a roadside assistance technician.
 You'll need experience and qualifications in motor vehicle maintenance and repair to do this.

 Requirements and restrictions